-For Superdrug Nurse Clinic (Glasgow Sauchiehall Street), the following grades have been applied.
+For Superdrug Nurse Clinic (Buchanan Galleries), the following grades have been applied.

-Direction How clear is the service's vision and pu supportive is its leadership and culture Summary findings Grade awarded The service's vision and private advice and health The service is one of a la a range of common polic ensured care to patients and service managers co service was also support teams.
-Senior managem for further training. √√ Good Implementation and delivery How well does the service engage with and manage/improve its performance The service encouraged feedback from patients in a variety of ways.
-Staff felt supported and appropriately trained for the job.
-A range of policies and procedures, and a quality improvement plan, helped to maintain a safe service and ensure continuous improvement.
-Staff carried out regular audits and risk assessments.
-The complaints policy and procedure were easily accessible to patients.
-However, the complaints policy must make clear that complaints can be made to Healthcare Improvement Scotland at any time.
-Results How well has the service demonstrate safe, person-centred care? d that it provides The environment and pa maintained, and effectiv the service continued to Patients were positive ar and the staff.
-A risk asse service's ventilation syst √√ Good
+Direction How clear is the service's vision and p supportive is its leadership and culture Summary findings Grade awarded private advice and health The service is one of a la a range of common polic ensured care to patients and service managers co service was also support The service's vision and purpose is to provide easily accessed private advice and healthcare for patients on the high street.
+The service is one of a large number of similar services using a range of common policies, procedures and processes.
+This ensured care to patients across all services was consistent, and service managers could share learning experiences.
+The service was also supported by regional and national clinical ceams.
+Senior management were supportive of suggestions for further training.
+Implementation and delivery How well does the service engage wit and manage/improve its performance ways.
+Staff felt supporte job.
+A range of policies a improvement plan, helpe ensure continuous impro audits and risk assessme procedure were easily ac complaints policy must r feedback from patients in a variety of d and appropriately trained for the nd procedures, and a quality ed to maintain a safe service and ovement.
+Staff carried out regular nts.
+The complaints policy and ccessible to patients.
+However, the nake clear that complaints can be rovement Scotland at any time. √√ Good Results How well has the service demonstrate safe, person-centred care? ed that it provides maintained, and effectiv the service continued to Patients were positive ar and the staff.
+A risk asses tient equipment was clean and well e processes were in place to ensure be clean and well maintained. nd complimentary about the service ssment must be carried out on the em in the treatment room. √√ Good